jaspector

 Monday-Wednesday 7:00 AM-3:30 PM; Thursday 7:00 AM-5:30 PM

-Do I need a building permit in Town of Newport, VT?
+01 Do I need a building permit in Newport, VT?

 Whenever changing the footprint or the use of a property, including: construction, reconstruction, structural alteration, relocation, or enlargement of any building; landfill, mining, or excavation; changes in use intensity; extensions of land use; increases in dwelling units; razing structures; interior or exterior renovations; signage; and development in any hazard area.

-How do I apply for a building permit in Town of Newport, VT?
+02 How do I apply for a building permit in Newport, VT?

-How long does it take to get a building permit in Town of Newport, VT?
+03 How long does it take to get a building permit in Newport, VT?

-What work is exempt from building permits in Town of Newport, VT?
+04 What work is exempt from building permits in Newport, VT?

+Not all construction work requires a permit in Newport, VT.
 The following work is generally exempt: Routine maintenance that does not alter footprint or use.
 Note: Confirm with Zoning Administrator.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Newport, VT?
+05 How do I schedule a building inspection in Newport, VT?